Undergraduate Program Chair

 ASU Directory Profile

-Surface and interface physics; new materials in CMOS processing; fabrication of nanoscale semiconductor devices; biosensors based on silicon; biological signal transduction phenomena; electrophysiological properties of cell membrane ion channels; low-noise analog amplifier circuit design; electronic instrumentation for biophysical measurements
+Research expertise: Surface and interface physics, new materials in CMOS processing, fabrication of nanoscale semiconductor devices, transport phenomena in nanopores, integration of biomineralized structures with silicon MEMS, electrophysiological properties of cell membrane ion channels, low-noise analog amplifier design, electronic instrumentation for biophysical measurements

-Michael Goryll joined the faculty in 2007.
-He received a PhD in physics in 2000 and a Diplom in physics in 1997, both from the RWTH Aachen University, Germany.
+Michael Goryll joined the ASU faculty in 2007.
+He received a Ph.D. in physics in 2000 and a diploma in physics in 1997, both from the RWTH Aachen University, Germany.
 He performed his post-doctoral research on biosensors at ASU during the years 2003-2005.
-Before joining ASU, Professor Goryll spent several years at the Research Centre Juelich, the largest national research lab in Germany, focusing on SiGe chemical vapor deposition and biosensor development.
+Before joining ASU, Goryll spent several years at the Research Centre Jülich, the largest national research lab in Germany, focusing on SiGe chemical vapor deposition and biosensor development.

 Collaborations and industry affiliations

 Goryll,Michael * .
 CAREER: Novel Voltage-gated Solid State Nanopore Technologies Resembling Natural Ion Channel Proteins.
 NSF-ENG (3/1/2012 – 2/28/2017).